How to make a travel insurance claim

 What can I do if my travel insurance claim is rejected?

 You’re entitled to a clear explanation of why your claim was rejected.
-If, after reading the explanation and checking the small print of your policy carefully, you think the decision is unfair, you can make a formal complaint to your travel insurance provider by following their internal complaints procedure.
+Read the explanation and check the small print of your policy carefully.
+If you still think the decision is unfair, you can make a formal complaint to your travel insurance provider by following their internal complaints procedure.

 If you don’t agree with their final response you have six months to take your complaint to the Financial Ombudsman Service (FOS).
 Or if you’ve complained and the insurance provider hasn’t responded within the set time limits, you can also take the complaint to the FOS.